-In January 2009, the Company entered into a note payable agreement with a financial institution which allowed for initial borrowings of \$500,000 with additional borrowings of \$3,500,000 available based on the

-Company meeting specified business targets, with both tranches at an interest rate of 9.5% per annum.
+In January 2009, the Company entered into a note payable agreement with a financial institution which allowed for initial borrowings of \$500,000 with additional borrowings of \$3,500,000 available based on the Company meeting specified business targets, with both tranches at an interest rate of 9.5% per annum.
 The Company borrowed \$500,000 under the note and repaid the \$500,000 when the agreement was terminated in July 2009.

-In connection with the note payable, the Company issued a warrant for the purchase of 9,259 shares of Series C convertible preferred stock ("Series C") at \$21.60 per share or, upon a public offering of the Company's common stock, at the fair market value of such common stock at the time of exercise, exercisable through March 2019.
+In connection with the note payable, the Company issued a warrant for the purchase of 111,111 shares of Series C convertible preferred stock ("Series C") at \$1.80 per share exercisable through March 2019.
 The Company determined the fair value of the warrant to be \$163,778 using the Black-Scholes option pricing model with the following assumptions: contractual life of 10 years, risk-free interest rate of 2.52%, volatility of 80% and no dividends.
 The Company determined that using alternative valuation models, such as a Monte Carlo simulation model, would result in a de minimus difference.
 The Company recorded the fair value as a discount to the note payable and as a liability on the accompanying balance sheets.
 The Company amortized the entire discount to interest expense in 2009 in conjunction with the termination of the note payable agreement.